 One of the Fastest EVs in the World Is From 1968

 Electric vehicles (EVs) are not just fast, they’re changing the industry’s perception of speed.
-Four-door EV sedans like the Tesla Model S Plaid can hit 60 mph in just 1.9 seconds, and the Lucid Air set a performance car record at the Goodwood Festival of Speed.
-However, there is one fiendishly fast custom EV that you might have cruised right under your radar.
-Better yet, this EV is actually a fully electric 1968 Ford Mustang, the so-called “Zombie 222” Mustang from Bloodshed Motors.
+Four-door EV sedans like the Tesla Model S Plaid can hit 60 mph in under 2.0 seconds, and the Lucid Air set a performance car record at the Goodwood Festival of Speed.
+However, there is one fiendishly fast custom EV that may have cruised right under your radar.
+Better yet, this EV is a custom 1968 Ford Mustang, the so-called “Zombie 222” Mustang from Bloodshed Motors.

 Are EVs as fast as gas-powered cars?

 With the exception of top-speed runs, EVs are generally faster than gas-powered vehicles.
-EVs like the Lucid Air Grand Touring and Rimac Nevera accelerate much quicker than most comparable internal combustion engine (ICE) vehicles.
-For instance, the Croatian EV hypercar, the Nevera, can accelerate from 0-60 mph in just 1.85 seconds.
-There are no gas-powered production cars that can match acceleration like that.
+Due to instant torque, EVs like the Lucid Air Grand Touring and Rimac Nevera accelerate much quicker than most comparable internal combustion engine (ICE) vehicles.
+For instance, the Rimac Nevera, a Croatian EV hypercar, can accelerate from 0-60 mph in just 1.85 seconds.

 However, as impressive as the Nevera is, there are custom electric builds that can give it a run for its money.
 Enter the Zombie 222, a fully-electric 1968 Ford Mustang.